nypublicradio/skunkworks_001/README.md

 `BASE_URL` | The protocol and domain from which this app is served.
 Used for metadata only.
 In development this can be left blank.
 `IS_SCREENSHOTTING` | Used to control some run-time settings when generating screenshots for share images.
 In development this can be left blank.
-`GA_TRACKING_ID` | The GA ID for pageviews
+`GA_TRACKING_ID` | The GA ID for pageviews `AWS_CLOUDFRONT` | Distribution ID.
+Used by Circle CI to invalidate the cloud front cache on deploy